martinclason/Molecular-Dynamics-Project/docs/how_to_run.rst

   $ ale analyze -c my_config.yaml -t symbol.traj

+It's also possible to visualize things like results from the simulations and the analysis.
-In the config file the user can specify which quantities that should be plotted and in which directory the properties files for the scatter plot are located.
+In the config file the user can specify which quantities that should be plotted and in which directory the files containing properties for the scatter plot are located.
 The config file is specified with the flag ``-c``.
 The directory for the output files can be specified with the flag ``-d``.
 The directory containing the properties for the scatter can be specified with the flag ``-s``.
 To run visualization: